Table of Contents

 Lungs excrete CO2 from the system out into the environment and maintain a Pco2 in the blood.
-Central ventilation control in the CNS controls the rate of breathing in order to maintain Pco2 between 35-45 mmHg.
+Central ventilation control in the CNS regulates the rate of breathing in order to maintain Pco2 between 35—45 mmHg.
 When the ventilation rate increases, Pco2 decreases and when the rate of ventilation decreases, Pco2 increases.